 look at your financial needs AND how lowering the support amount would affect the other parent’s household.

 If you ask for a deviation, make sure you give proof that a deviation is proper under the circumstances.
 The Child Support Schedule describes many situations where the court can grant a deviation.
-Here are only some:
+Here are some potential factors:

 You have other children to support.
 RCW 26.19.075(1)(e).
 You must prove the child either lives with you OR you must and do pay support for other children.
 The court will also take into account your spouse’s/partner’s income, any child support or benefits the other children get, and both households’ total circumstances.
 There is no set formula the court must use.